The Blue Boy (film)

 The Blue Boy is a 1994 British television film, starring Emma Thompson.
 In the story, a couple deal with personal conflict and supernatural happenings while spending the weekend at a secluded loch.

 Plot

-Joe Bonner breaks off his affair with a woman named Beth when his wife, Marie, falls pregnant.
+Joe Bonnar breaks off his affair with a woman named Beth when his wife, Marie, falls pregnant.
 To try and fix their marriage, Joe and Marie go to a hotel in rural Scotland.
 Marie is told about a young boy who drowned in the nearby loch a century ago.
 While dealing with Joe's infidelity, Marie cannot get the story of the boy out of her mind and frequently sees his image in the lake.